POLICY HUB

 Homelessness

 The statistics speak for themselves - a majority of homeless people actually choose to be homeless.
-So how bad is the issues, what are the definitions we need to be aware of and can we adopt a vastly different approach?
+So how bad is the issue, what are the definitions we need to be aware of and, can we adopt a vastly different approach?

 CLICK - PRELIMINARY BRIEF